 The three symbolic grades of the second class seem to have been devised solely for the purpose of supplying an avenue whereby members of the various branches of the great Masonic family could pass to the higher grades of the new order.”
-14
+[14.
+Ibid.]

 Knigge’s strategy gave impressive results and allowed the Illuminati to become an extremely powerful movement.

-Weishaup, however, did not enjoy his Order’s success for long.
+Weishaupt, however, did not enjoy his Order’s success for long.
 Suspicions of Illuminati conspiracy against governments and religious arose across Europe.
-Seeing a credible threat against its power, the Bavarian government launched an edict outlawing all communities, societies and brotherhoods that existed without due authorization of the law.
-Furthermore, internal disagreements between Weishaupt and the higher ups of his Order lead to disputes and dissension.
+Seeing a credible threat to its power, the Bavarian government launched an edict outlawing all communities, societies, and brotherhoods that existed without due authorization of the law.
+Furthermore, internal disagreements between Weishaupt and the higher-ups of his Order lead to disputes and dissension.
 In the midst of it all, some members went directly to the authorities and testified against the Order, an opportunity that was not missed by the Bavarian government.

 By 1788, through the use of aggressive legislation and criminal charges, the Bavarian Illuminati was apparently dissipated and destroyed by the government.
 While some see here the conclusion of the story of the Illuminati, one must not forget that the tentacles of Illuminism had the time to spread way beyond to confines of Bavaria to reach Masonic lodges across Europe.
 In other words, the Illuminati was never destroyed, it simply went underground.
-A year later, an important event would prove that Illuminism was more alive and potent then ever: the French Revolution.
+A year later, an important event would prove that Illuminism was more potent than ever: The French Revolution.

 The French Revolution